liukidar/Virtual-Table-Object/README.md

 # PUT
 Perform a UPDATE, returning the number of affected rows.
-Own and child fields can be updated, parent's ones cannot: trying to update a parent field will instead act as a select and the result row will be used to link the child to this new parent, if no parents exists the query won't update anything.
+Own and child fields can be updated, parent's ones cannot: trying to update a parent field will instead act as a select and the result row will be used to link the child to this new parent, if no parent exists the query won't update anything.

 ```php